On Deck founder fellowship (ODF)

 Apply for the On Deck Founder Fellowship

-Starting a company is hard.
-And worse, the lack of adequate resources and infrastructure available at this formative stage makes it even harder.
-The goal of On Deck is to help amazing people that are "on deck" for their next thing find the following:
+The goal of ODF is to help amazing people that are 'on deck' for their next thing accomplish the following:

 The On Deck Fellowship is an invite-only 10-week program, designed to bring the very best talent from across the On Deck network together to connect over a series of digital gatherings, expert workshops, 1:1 introductions, and more.